Alotab/mastering-python-functions/README.md

 ./hello.py
 ```

-# Build a Python library
+## Build a Python library
 * create a nlplogic folder
-* create a logic (corenlp.py) file inside the nlplogic folder
+- Inside the nlplogic folder, create a logic (corenlp.py) file.